TrueC-D/prework-videos-nested-data-structures/README.md

 # This method should return the height of a character given their name
 character_height("C-3PO", star_wars_data) #=> 167
 ```
-+ To start out, let's get the characters out of the data structure and then iterate over it using `.each`
++ To start out, let's get the characters out of the data structure and then iterate over it using `.each`.
 ```ruby
 def character_height(name, star_wars_data)
   # get the array of characters